syddjurs/os2web_esdh_field/README.md

-OS2Web ESDH Provider
+OS2Web ESDH Fields
 ==============================

 Description
 -----------
-Fields which displaya a case or doc from the pws webservice.
+Fields which display a case or doc from the pws webservice.

 Dependencies
 -----------
-- ctools
+- os2web_esdh_provider

 Installation
 -----------